alenabondar209/Movie-Project/README.md

 - Any additional insights that can guide future production decisions

 The final dashboard should be clear, interactive, and visually compelling, enabling Netflix to make data-driven decisions.
 ### Data Source

 Movie Data:
 The primary dataset used for this analysis is the "Movie Data Homework.xlsx" file, containing detailed information about each movie’s performance (box office and budget), actors, directors, etc.
-Find Original Data Source Here
+Find Original Data Source Here: [Movie Dataset Excel file](https://github.com/user-attachments/files/27907274/Movies_Data_Homework.xlsx)
+### Tools
+- Power Query – Used Power Query for data cleaning
+- Excel – Used Excel for data analysis
+-- Pivot Tables – For creating the dashboard and visualizations